smallnest/garnet/README.md

 # garnet
-a network application framework in Go
+a network application framework in Go.

+This lib does not be workable yet.